GigawattDigital/securesilo/README.md

 ## MIT License

-securesilo is licensed under the [MIT License].
+securesilo is licensed under the [MIT License](LICENSE).
 You can use it for any purpose; you can modify it freely, and you can distribute your modifications without restrictions or cost.